Bridge closure a blow to cyclists, but could be a boon to skiers | CBC News

 Still, he's happy the city is doing its due diligence to preserve it through hostile winter weather.

+Snow removal equipment could damage the wooden planks, while salt could corrode the steel.

 There are also worries about what salt would do to the Lemieux Island Water Purification Plant right next door.
-And without salt, Gonthier worries that people will slip.
+Without salt, Gonthier worries that people will slip.

 "It's closed for now because we cannot keep it safe," said Gonthier.

 Kitchissippi Coun.
-Jeff Leiper, who represents the area, said the community always expected to have the Chief William Commanda Bridge open every season of the year, probably as a groomed trail.
+Jeff Leiper, whose eastern ward border includes the bridge, said the community always expected to have it open every season, probably as a groomed trail.

 He doesn't want to see any delay in making that happen.